agitter/single-cell-pseudotime/README.md

 progress in the **A** to **B** transition

-There are many ways to approach this problem, and major algorithmic steps that are common to most methods are:
+There are many ways to approach this problem, and major algorithmic steps that are common to most (but not all) methods are:
 - Reduce the dimension of the dataset
 - Find a smooth progression through the low dimensional data, assuming that cells that are nearby one another in the low dimensional space have similar